fabriziopandini/cluster-api/docs/proposals/20221003-In-place-propagation-of-Kubernetes-objects-only-changes.md

 should be updated in place.

 On top of that we should also account the use case where, after deploying the new "semantic equality" rule, there is already one or more
-MachineSet matchine the MachineDeployment; in this case Cluster API deterministically pick the oldest of them.
+MachineSet matching the MachineDeployment; in this case Cluster API deterministically pick the oldest of them.

-When exploring the solution for this proposal we discovered that the above approach can cause turbulence in the Cluster because it does not keep into account where the machines are, and as a consequence a Cluster API upgrage could lead to a rollout with machines moving from a "semantically equal" MachineSet to another, which is an unnecessary operation.
+When exploring the solution for this proposal we discovered that the above approach can cause turbulence in the Cluster because it does not keep into account where the machines are, and as a consequence a Cluster API upgrade could lead to a rollout with machines moving from a "semantically equal" MachineSet to another, which is an unnecessary operation.

-In order to prevent this we are modifying the MachineDeployment controller in order to pick the "semantically equal" MachineSet with more machines on it, thus avoiding or minimizing turbolence in the Cluster.
+In order to prevent this we are modifying the MachineDeployment controller in order to pick the "semantically equal" MachineSet with more machines on it, thus avoiding or minimizing turbulence in the Cluster.

 ##### What about hash

-The MachineDeployment controller relyes on a label with an hash values to identify machines belonging to a MachineSet; also, the hash value is used as suffix for the MachineSet name.
+The MachineDeployment controller relies on a label with an hash values to identify machines belonging to a MachineSet; also, the hash value is used as suffix for the MachineSet name.

-Currently the hash is computed using an alghoritm that consider the same set of information used to determine "semantic equality" between current
+Currently the hash is computed using an algorithm that consider the same set of information used to determine "semantic equality" between current
 MachineDeployment spec and the corresponding MachineSet spec.

-When exploring the solution for this proposal we decided above alghoritm can be simplified by using a simple random string plus a check that ensures that the random string is not already taken by an existing MachineSet (for this MachineDeployment).
+When exploring the solution for this proposal we decided above algorithm can be simplified by using a simple random string plus a check that ensures that the random string is not already taken by an existing MachineSet (for this MachineDeployment).

 The main benefit of this change is that we are going to decouple "semantic equality" from computing a UID to be used for identifying machines